franzageek/WinEFIMounter/topbar/usage.md

 But how can you make the changes made to your files in "`C:\EFIPartition`" effective on the EFI partition itself?

-Well, there's a simple yet slightly complex solution, but we'll talk about it later in this ReadMe.
+Well, there's a simple yet slightly complex solution, but we'll cover it later on.

 Just press <kbd>F</kbd> and hit Enter to start flushing the updated files back to the EFI.